dbos-inc/dbos-docs/docs/tutorials/using-typeorm.md

 ### Invoking Transactions
 In TypeORM (and many other frameworks), the pattern is to run [transactions](https://typeorm.io/transactions) as callback functions.
 (This allows the framework to ensure that the transaction is opened and closed properly, and to ensure that all statements run on the same connection from the connection pool.)

-Operon provides a wrapper around TypeORM's transaction functionality so that its workflow state can be kept consistent with the application database.
+DBOS provides a wrapper around TypeORM's transaction functionality so that its workflow state can be kept consistent with the application database.

-First, Operon transactions are declared.
-The easiest way is with a class method decorated with [`@Transaction`](../api-reference/decorators.md#transaction), and the first argument will be an Operon [`TransactionContext`](../api-reference/contexts.md#transactioncontext) with an `EntityManager` named `client` inside.
+First, DBOS transactions are declared.
+The easiest way is with a class method decorated with [`@Transaction`](../api-reference/decorators.md#transaction), and the first argument will be a [`TransactionContext`](../api-reference/contexts.md#transactioncontext) with an `EntityManager` named `client` inside.

 ```javascript
 @OrmEntities([KV])